pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 **Giovanni:**
 - EQ x4, Bliz + (Bliz)
-	* Note: Don't go bellow 2 Blizzards in this fight, if you need to use EQs to finish Rhydon
+	* Note: Don't go below 2 Blizzards in this fight, use EQs to finish Rhydon if you need to
 - MENU after leaving the gym:
 	* Super Repel
 	* Bike